jsiegenthaler/homebridge-eosstb/README.md

 ### Recording State Limitations

 The eosstb plugin can detect the current recording state of the set-top box, both for local HDD-based recording (for boxes that have a HDD fitted) and for network recording.
 The plugin shows IDLE, ONGOING_NDVR or ONGOING_LOCALDVR in the Homebridge logs.
 DVR means digital video recorder; N for network and LOCAL for local HDD based recording.
-The Apple Home app cannot natively do anything with the recording state but the eosstb plugin uses it to set the inUse charateristic if the set-top box is turned on or is recording to the local HDD.
+The Apple Home app cannot natively do anything with the recording state but the eosstb plugin uses it to set the inUse characteristic if the set-top box is turned on or is recording to the local HDD.
 This is useful in Shortcuts or Automations.

 ### Closed Captions Limitations